Darkatom/Alpaca/README.md

  2. Run `yarn`, this will install front-end dev dependencies.
  3. Go to `src` folder
  4. Run `pip install -r requirements.txt`
+ 5. Now run `python manage.py migrate` to create the database and apply the migrations.

 ## Run ##